-- A disproportionate share of unpaid family care work (globally more than 76% of unpaid domestic work in the home is done by women), which is at the root of gender inequalities - A lack of childcare facilities for young children, and/or their cost, which are a barrier to employment - The need to reduce working hours to accommodate childcare and schooling - Lack of education and professional skills following early drop-out of school due to early pregnancies
+- A disproportionate share of unpaid family care work (globally more than 76% of unpaid domestic work in the home is done by women according to the ILO report on Care work and care jobs for the future of decent work, 2018), which is at the root of gender inequalities - A lack of childcare facilities for young children, and/or their cost, which are a barrier to employment - The need to reduce working hours to accommodate childcare and schooling - Lack of education and professional skills following early drop-out of school due to early pregnancies

 These work challenges, the inability to get a proper pay, and the need to balance family and professional life are particularly acute for single mothers - a situation which is increasingly prevalent, for a variety of reasons: a partner leaving home because of conflict or the necessity to find a job in another region or another country, widowhood, etc.).
-In the Kibera ghetto in Kenya, for example, 60% of the mothers interviewed said they no longer had a partner at home2.
+In the Kibera ghetto in Kenya, for example, 60% of the mothers interviewed said they no longer had a partner at home.

 The Covid-19 pandemic has exacerbated the 'motherhood penalty' on the labour market, and it has thrown many out of the labour force and into a situation of poverty.
-Many mothers have been forced to quit their jobs as they have had to face the closure of schools and childcare facilities.
-The slowdown in the global economy has also resulted in a loss of jobs where women are over-represented (cleaning, hotel and catering, and to a lesser extent, manufacturing).